JulienVdG/linuxboot-demo/20190314-OCPSummit/README.md

 ### Setup for serving without internet access

-Once the winterfell has been installed once, `apt-cacher-ng` will have cached the necessary files, you can setup a web server to act as a mirror:
+Once the winterfell image has been installed once, `apt-cacher-ng` will have cached the necessary files and you can setup a web server to act as a mirror:
 * deploy the apt mirror configuration on the server (02-deploy.sh ../deploy/setup-localmirror.yml)
   ``` shell
   ../scripts/02-deploy.sh ../deploy/setup-localmirror.yml